Monday, September 28, 2015

 Tonight's game is easily the biggest of the season, and the Yankees will take the field with black Number 8s sewn onto their left sleeves, in memory of Yogi.
 Ivan Nova starts for the Yankees, Marcus Strohman for the Jays.

-No further details have been given, but he was living in a nursing home in North Jersey since his wife Carmen became too sick to live in their Montclair house, and eventually he became too frail to live outside it himself.
+No further details have been given, but he was living in a nursing home in West Caldwell, Essex County, New Jersey since his wife Carmen became too sick to live in their house in Montclair, also in Essex County, and eventually he became too frail to live outside it himself.
 She died a year and a half ago.
 Now, he has joined her.
 He was 90 years old.

 I'm not surprised that he went so soon after she did.
 Partly because this season was the first Old-Timers' Day ceremony he did not attend since he returned from his self-imposed "exile" in 1999.
 And partly since they made such a great couple.
 As he put it, "We have a great time together, even when we're not together."